Medical Information

 Indications and Usage

-Saxenda® (liraglutide) injection 3 mg is indicated as an adjunct to a reduced-calorie diet and increased physical activity for chronic weight management in:
+Saxenda® (liraglutide) injection 3 mg is indicated in combination with reduced-calorie diet and increased physical activity to reduce excess body weight and maintain weight reduction long term in:

 Limitations of Use